 WATER LEVEL AND FLOW

 An easy visual check of culture tanks and head tanks is water level and flow.
 There are three water related items to consider on any tank water in, water out, and water level.
 If all the first two are occurring and the water level is steady at the appropriate level, all is likely well.
-The important things to remember is that all three have to be checked.
+The important thing to remember is that all three have to be checked.
 Similarly, it should be verified that pumps are actually delivering the water flow needed.

-A hatchery’s pumps are the heart of its water systems.
+A hatchery’s pumps are at the heart of its water systems.
 A pump converts energy to pressure in fluids.
 Coupled with the piping systems, the pump moves water through the hatchery’s water treatment equipment, to the culture tanks.
-Pump failure is something that happens often enough that it is often planed for with redundancy in place (a back up pump ready to go on the shelf or installed).
+Pump failure is something that happens often enough that it is often planned for with redundancy in place (a back up pump ready to go on the shelf or installed).

 A vibrating pump is an out of balance pump.
 Assuming it was previously in balance, the vibrations could indicate a foreign item has been sucked into the pump and is lodged in the impeller, the pump is cavitating, the pump has been cavitating and has worn itself out of balance, the pump has worn bearings, or the flow is out of the pump’s design range.
 Any of these symptoms should be investigated further as a vibrating pump is a symptom of problems that will cause further problems to itself or other equipment.

 As a rule of thumb, if you can hold your hand to a pump motor for 10 seconds, it is not too hot.
 Any less and there may be cause for concern.
 A lack of grease in the bearings, for example, could cause a pump to overheat.
 A fan that is worn, broken, or plugged with salt could also lead to an overheated motor.